JeffersonLab/xmsg-docs/docs/tutorials/java.md

 that keeps an internal **connection pool** to cache and reuse connections.

 <div class="admonition note">
-The global `ZContext` wrapper is not used to keep a list of created sockets.
+The global <code>ZContext</code> wrapper is not used to keep a list of created sockets.
 Thus, in order to destroy the context, all connections must be already closed and the actor destroyed too, otherwise the context will hang because some sockets are not closed yet.